Climbing Mount Rainier

 Preparation from Paradise

-Your first day involves reaching Camp Muir from Rainier’s most popular destination, Paradise, an ascent of some 4,500 feet and four or five hours.
+Your first day of climbing Mount Rainier involves reaching Camp Muir from Rainier’s most popular destination, Paradise, an ascent of some 4,500 feet and four or five hours.
 The route—also popular among hikers—tracks up Pebble Creek and then up the Muir Snowfield to Camp Muir.
-This may be a super well-trammeled approach, but that doesn’t mean it’s without hazards: During whiteouts, hikers and climbers alike have trudged off course into crevasses of the Muir Snowfield’s edging glaciers or to dangerous cliffs east of McClure Rock, Anvil Rock, and Camp Muir.
+This may be a super well-trammeled approach, but that doesn’t mean it’s without hazards: During whiteouts, hikers and climbers alike have trudged off course into crevasses of the Muir Snowfield’s edging glaciers or too dangerous cliffs east of McClure Rock, Anvil Rock, and Camp Muir.

 Muir Snow Field Approaching Camp Muir